 Roof Online Staff

-Slip the new shingle into place under the lifted shingle above.
-If the shingle sticks or catches on something, cutting off the top corners of the new shingle may help it to slide in.
+- Slip the new shingle into place under the lifted shingle above.
+If the shingle sticks or catches on something, cutting a couple of inches off the top corners of the new shingle may help it to slide in.

 - Nail the new shingle (minimum 4 nails per shingle) with #11 or #12 gauge aluminum or galvanized barbed ring shank nails with 3/8-inch to 7/8-inch diameter heads.
 Nails should be long enough to penetrate wood plank decks at least 1 inch, or go completely through plywood or OSB decks.
 Staples should not be used.
 You should be able to find a nailing pattern printed on the package the shingles came in.

 - Cover the nail heads with a 1-inch wide spot application of industrial grade, asbestos-free roof cement.

 - Apply similar spot applications of roof cement to the underside of the tab of the lifted shingle which will sit on top of the new shingle.
 Five spots, one in each corner and the other three spaced evenly across the bottom of the shingle.
 All spots of roof cement should be applied back one inch from the edge of the shingle you’re applying it to so it doesn’t ooze out and become visible when you press the shingle down.

 - Lower the lifted shingle down onto the new shingle, firmly pressing the tabs into the roof cement to ensure adhesion.